KappaSoftware/Kappa/docs/Privacy-Policy-EnEs.md

 # Kappa Software Privacy Policy (Spanish below)
 Last updated: May 27th, 2021

-**Kappa Software** ("we") operates the website http://kappasoftware.org (the "Site") and the Telegram bot **ktelegrambot** (the "Bot").
+**Kappa Software** ("we") operates the website https://kappasw.org (the "Site") and the Telegram bot **kappasoftwarebot** (the "Bot").
 This page informs you of our policies regarding the collection, use, and disclosure of information we receive from the users of these tools.

 If we decide to collect Personal Information, it is only for providing and improving Kappa Software's own services.
 To use the Site and Bot, you must agree with the collection and use of information in accordance with this Policy.